zeptoseven/kitchen-hooks/README.md

-# kitchen-hooks
-A fun, unique, and easy to understand kitchen analogy for React Hooks.
 # React Hooks Explained: The Kitchen Crew 🍳

 Imagine your React app is a kitchen, and you're the chef cooking up a delicious app (or recipe).
 To make your cooking efficient, you have three helpers in the kitchen: **useEffect**, **useMemo**, and **useCallback**.
 Let’s meet them!